luevano/luevano.xyz/src/blog/a/website_with_nginx.md

 summary: How to create website that runs on Nginx and uses Certbot for SSL certificates.
 This is a base for future blog posts about similar topics.
 tags: server
 	tools
+	code
 	tutorial
 	english

 These are general notes on how to setup a Nginx web server plus Certbot for SSL certificates, initially learned from [Luke's video](https://www.youtube.com/watch?v=OWAqilIVNgE) and after some use and research I added more stuff to the mix.
 And, actually at the time of writing this entry, I'm configuring the web server again on a new VPS instance, so this is going to be fresh.

-As a side note, (((i use arch btw))) so everything here es aimed at an Arch Linux distro, and I'm doing everything on a VPS.
+As a side note, ==i use arch btw== so everything here es aimed at an Arch Linux distro, and I'm doing everything on a VPS.
 Also note that most if not all commands here are executed with root privileges.

+# Table of contents

+[TOC]

-## Prerequisites
+# Prerequisites

 You will need two things:

 - A domain name (duh!).
 I got mine on [Epik](https://www.epik.com/?affid=da5ne9ru4) (affiliate link, btw).
-	- With the corresponding **A** and **AAA** records pointing to the VPS' IPs ("A" record points to the ipv4 address and "AAA" to the ipv6, basically).
-I have three records for each type: empty one, "www" and "\*" for a wildcard, that way "domain.name", "www.domain.name", "anythingelse.domain.name" point to the same VPS (meaning that you can have several VPS for different sub-domains).
+	- With the corresponding **A** and **AAA** records pointing to the VPS' IPs.
+I have three records for each type: empty string, "www" and "\*" for a wildcard, that way "domain.name", "www.domain.name", "anythingelse.domain.name" point to the same VPS (meaning that you can have several VPS for different sub-domains).
+These depend on the VPS provider.
 - A VPS or somewhere else to host it.
-I'm using [Vultr](https://www.vultr.com/?ref=8732849) (also an affiliate link).
+I'm using [Vultr](https://www.vultr.com/?ref=8732849) (also an affiliate link, btw).
 	- With `ssh` already configured both on the local machine and on the remote machine.
-	- Firewall already configured to allow ports 80 (HTTP) and 443 (HTTPS).
-I use `ufw` so it's just a matter of doing `ufw allow 80,443/tcp` as root and you're golden.
+	- Firewall already configured to allow ports `80` (HTTP) and `443` (HTTPS).
+I use `ufw` so it's just a matter of doing `ufw allow 80,443/tcp` (for example) as root and you're golden.
-	- `cron` installed if you follow along (you could use `systemd` timers, or some other method you prefer to automate running commands every X time).
+	- `cron` installed if you follow along (you could use `systemd` timers, or some other method you prefer to automate running commands every certain time).

-## Nginx
+# Nginx

 [Nginx](https://wiki.archlinux.org/title/Nginx) is a web (HTTP) server and reverse proxy server.